Last updated: April 17, 2020

 Hand washing is an effective way to prevent the spread of diseases.
 This is especially important during cold and flu season, but should be done year round.
 Good hand washing technique is easy to learn and can significantly reduce the spread of infectious diseases among both children and adults.

 - Diseases spread through indirect contact with respiratory secretions.
-This includes diseases such as influenza (flu), Streptococcus (pneumonia, strep throat), respiratory syncytial virus (RSV) and the common cold.
+This includes diseases such as COVID-19, influenza (flu), Streptococcus (pneumonia, strep throat), respiratory syncytial virus (RSV) and the common cold.

 - Diseases spread through fecal-oral transmission.
 Salmonella, shigella, hepatitis A, giardia, enterovirus, amebas and campylobacteriosis are spread by this method.
 Because of diseases such as these, hand washing after using the toilet is very important.